SpotHero raises $50 million to bring underutilized parking spaces online

 Conventional cars drive the bulk of Chicago-based SpotHero’s business, but the startup recently set its sights on a driverless future.
 Earlier this year, it announced that more than 500 of its connected parking garages in Chicago have been adapted to accommodate autonomous cars, trucks, and SUVs.
 The idea is that Uber, Lyft, Waymo, and the hundreds of other automakers and self-driving car startups will rent spaces from SpotHero as needed.

-Outside of autonomous vehicles, SpotHero recently took the wraps off of SpotHero for Fleets, which it describes as an industry-first parking-as-a-service solution designed to support the car sharing economy.
-Separately, it brought SpotHero for Business, the enterprise-focused service with tools for paying and managing parking expenses in introduced in July 2017, to over 600 corporate travel and enterprise clients.
+Outside of autonomous vehicles, SpotHero recently took the wraps off SpotHero for Fleets, which it describes as an industry-first parking-as-a-service solution designed to support the car sharing economy.
+Separately, it brought SpotHero for Business, the enterprise-focused service with tools for paying and managing parking expenses that was introduced in July 2017, to over 600 corporate travel and enterprise clients.

-“SpotHero is in position to transform the entire parking industry and has built a foundation to support the future of mobility for a long time to come, including the movement towards shared use and EV fleets,” said Macquarie Capital senior vice president Lucas Joynt.
-“SpotHero’s leadership position makes the company an attractive investment for Macquarie Capital as we continue to drive innovation at the intersection of infrastructure, real estate and technology.
+“SpotHero is in position to transform the entire parking industry and has built a foundation to support the future of mobility for a long time to come, including the movement toward shared use and EV fleets,” said Macquarie Capital senior vice president Lucas Joynt.
+“SpotHero’s leadership position makes the company an attractive investment for Macquarie Capital as we continue to drive innovation at the intersection of infrastructure, real estate, and technology.
 We look forward to supporting SpotHero as it scales to its next phase of growth.”